Skip to content

 Default

-Supply temperature setpoint T_IN_SP
+Supply temperature setpoint Yes COND+T_OUT_SP Output

-Outside air temperature T_AIR_ODA
+Outside air temperature No T_AIR_ODA Input

 Attributes Required Mapping info